 Having a wet cough means you will be feeling the sensation as if something is dripping or stuck in your chest or at the back of your throat.

-Paroxysmal coughs are coughs with sporadic attacks of uncontrollable and violent coughing fits.
-Paroxysmal coughs are rather exhausting and unpleasant.
+Sporadic attacks of uncontrollable and violent coughing fits are called paroxysmal.
+This type of cough is rather exhausting and unpleasant.
 The patient will be struggling to catch their breath and can even vomit.

 Pertussis, also known as whooping cough, is a respiratory infection that triggers violent coughing.
 During the cough attack, the lungs are forced to release all the air inside them, causing the patient to inhale violently while making a “whoop” sound.